robhrt7/backbase-widget-dependencies-proposal/README.md

 3. Clean, and standardized source code structure of widgets, bundles and project
 4. Ability to develop and run widgets as standalone, and keep compatibility with non-backbase specialized widgets

+Current proposal is not fully compatible with todays Backbase CXP structure, first implementations will have differences in implementation as any transition stages do.
+In this document, we cover ideal endpoint and flexible core principles.

 ## Items structure examples

 ### Widget